Huge quakes off Indonesia stir panic, but no big tsunami

 Indonesia said it was checking for damage and casualties but remarkably, no such reports had been received for several hours after the quakes, including in Aceh, the closest province and the area decimated by the disaster eight years ago.

-However, some areas close to the epicenter are remote so it could take some time to find out if there was any damage.
+However, some areas close to the epicentre are remote so it could take some time to find out if there was any damage.

 Many people were frightened of further tremors.